TorinZhou/Study-Notes/JavaScript/JS-Note.markdown

   - THE Second one is Anonymous Funtion, It has no name.
 And it's just like an EXPERSSION, (expression product a value)

-  - In JS, funtion are just values, not tuyes.
+  - In JS, funtion are just values, not types.

   - Because they are values, we can store them in variables.
 That's Anonymous Funtion.